Published on January 5th, 2020 | by Rich65

 VG on the other hand has a naturally sweet flavor, which can sometimes be noticed when vaping VG juices.

-Of course, you can always clean your clearomizer.
-Plus, the extra thick VG juices are less likely to leak from your tank.
+On the flip side, the extra thick VG juices are less likely to leak from your tank.

 If you are interested in huge clouds of vapor, then VG is the way to go.